A burnt orange glow gradually giving way to hazy, purple skies.

-Watching the sunrise over the Masai Mara is definitely one of the most magical things we've ever experienced.
+Taking a hot air balloon over the Masai Mara to watching the sunrise is definitely one of the most magical things we've ever experienced.
 The sheer expanse of the Mara is breathtaking; plains so vast you could never comprehend it all on four wheels.
 Our hot air balloon glided seamlessly over the endless savannah, allowing us to watch the animals from the air.
 Everywhere we looked there were zebras or herds of wildebeest, buffalo or giraffes grazing peacefully on the grass.

 As we were in Kenya for our honeymoon, we knew we wanted to do something truly memorable and a hot air balloon ride certainly fitted the bill.

 The day of the balloon ride is an early start, we were picked up by a guide at 4.45am; armed guards from our camp escorted us to the jeep where only minutes ago a pride of lions had passed, on the hunt for breakfast.
 It was completely dark and cooler than I expected as I was used to the warm Kenyan sun, which had yet to rise.

 We arrived at the take off site at around 5am and watched these huge balloons being filled with air.